wilsonmar/wilsonmar.github.io/_posts/2020-04-25-gitconfig.md

 1. Switch to the Terminal window by pressing command+Tab until you rest on the Terminal icon.

 2. Click anywhere on the Terminal.
+You might be required to enter your password again.

-3. Press command+V to paste from the Clipboard and execute the script.
+3. Press command+V to paste from the Clipboard.

 4. Press cursor back to change `-u wilsonmar` to your own GitHub account, such as `-u john-doe`.